addiscent/vagrant-ruby-rails/README.md

 It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

-_Git_ can be used for committing _Ruby/Rails_ project files or other sources into repositories.
-If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, saving them in a _Git_ repository will allow you to recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
+The installed _Git_ software can be used for committing _Ruby/Rails_ project files or other sources into repositories.
+If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, saving them in a _Git_ repository allows you to recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
 Or, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "guest" installed onto your "_host_" computer.
-Because the _vagrant-ruby-rails_ guest is a _Vagrant Box_, it is referred to in this document as a "_guest-vbox_".
+Because the _vagrant-ruby-rails_ "guest" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.

 If you are very unfamiliar with the software products listed at the top of this document, you may wish to visit online references before proceeding.
 Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".